MousaviLaleh/stock-analysis/README.md

 ### Purpose
 #### Refactor VBA code and measure performance:
+It means improving the logic of the code in order to make it more efficient to works well for thousands of stocks.
 At the click of a button, Steve can analyze an entire dataset.

 ## Analysis and Challenges